mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 If a ship finds itself the target of hijacking or boarding, there are several security systems common to all vessels that can be employed by the crew.

+#### Alarms
-Alarms: If an alarm is tripped (hull breach, fire, door being forced open, alarm button pressed), it will alert the crew.
+If an alarm is tripped (hull breach, fire, door being forced open, alarm button pressed), it will alert the crew.
 The location of the alarm will be shown on computer displays.
 A passenger ship may have several crew trained in combat; military ships will carry dedicated marines.
 Some vessels may even have security robots who respond automatically to alarms.

+#### Gravity
-Gravity: It is possible to alter the artificial gravity on board.
+It is possible to alter the artificial gravity on board.
 Reducing gravity to zero will limit actions to the level of an attacker's Athletics (dexterity) skill (see Zero Gravity on page 81).
 Gravity can also safely be increased up to 3G with an Electronics (computers) check, which will count as high gravity (see page 80).

 Tranq Gas: Some ships carry tranq gas canisters in the air vents, which can be released automatically.
 These flood a compartment with gas that forces END checks, with a cumulative DM-1 every round.
 Any Traveller who fails the END check is knocked unconscious for 2D minutes.